argythana/uoa_py_course/README.md

 The moral of the story above does not apply in business nor in education, so I would kindly ask you to assume responsibility for your learning.
 * All material is available online, but you cannot learn at your own pace.
 Attendance is mandatory.

-## About the course structure and pace.
+### About the course structure and pace.
 * The course starts slowly and accelerates.
 Each lecture covers a bit more material the previous one.
 * If you skip a lecture, you will miss important insights, and you should definitely catch up before the next one.
 * Good understanding of each lecture is a necessary prerequisite for the next one.
 * We cover the basics in each topic during class and there is some necessary reading before the next lecture.
 * Please take a note of that: Reading the material before the next lecture is necessary.
 * Each lecture starts with a short recap and some questions about the previous one.
-* Besides the reading material, there is also some extra "optional, advanced" material in all topics for those who want to read further.
+* Besides the reading material, there is also some extra "optional, advanced" material for those who want to read further.
 * Hands-on learning: Learn by coding a lot, in class and at home.
-* Comprehensive development environment: Jupyter Notebooks are great, but you need a modern editor too.
+* Integrated development environment: Interactive Python Notebooks are great, but you need a modern editor too.
 We will use both.
-* Working with Python requiers knowledge of the Command Line.
+* Working with Python requires working knowledge of the Command Line.
 We will use it extensively.

-## Bonus points for:
+### Bonus points for:
 * asking questions during or after class.
 Many times the correct and the actually helpful answer is "google it" or "ask an AI".
 * pointing out taipos, misstakes, or improuvements in the materyal.

-## Be prepared for continuous:
+### Be prepared for continuous:
 * learning: Learning Python means learning new things all the time.
 * updates: Python is a fast-evolving language.
 First of all you need to learn version control and how to keep up with updates.
 * refactoring: "*If it ain't broke don't fix it mentality*" would still have us living without electricity.

-## Course evaluation.
+### Course evaluation.
 Good news!
 It's about me, not about you.
 * There is a greek saying: "Με όποιο δάσκαλο καθίσεις, τέτοια γράμματα θα μάθεις".
 A translation would be: "You will learn as much as the teacher you sit with" or literally "with whomever teacher you sit, such teachings you are going to learn".
 * I would be happy to get a good grade.
-That can be acheived only if you submit excellent final assignemnts.
+That can be achieved if you submit excellent final assignemnts.
-* So, please provide constructive feedback and grade me objectively on the effectiveness of the combination of notes and lectures.
+* So, please provide constructive feedback and grades objectively on the effectiveness of the combination of notes and lectures.
 I would be happy to make the course and each lecture better after each iteration.
 * You are kindly asked to grade the lectures, the notes, and the teacher after each section.

-## How to ask questions
+### How to ask questions
 * Each student is allocated 20 minutes per week for any questions or personal help they may need.
 Please use all this time and more.
 This is the highly recommended.
 * Read this Guide from Stackoverflow [How to ask questions](https://stackoverflow.com/help/how-to-ask).
 * What to do before asking:
   1. Google it.
   2. Ask an AI.
   3. Try various solutions, document your results.
-  4. Formulate your question in a clear and concise way to the teacher, incuding all the steps you have taken.
+  4. Formulate the question in a clear, concise way, incuding all the steps you have taken.

-## Lectures Outline
+### Lectures Outline
 Please visit the docs section of the repository.

-## What next
+### What next
 Please visit:
 a) A mini [crash-course on dev tools](https://github.com/argythana/dev_boilerplate_course)
 b) A demo repo to go to [intermediate and then to advanced material](https://github.com/argythana/r4m_public_demo)